Adam23713/raspberry-pi-fan-controller/README.md

 ## Web dashboard

-By default, the read-only dashboard listens on port `8080` on all network interfaces.
-Open the following address from another device on the same network:
+The dashboard is available on port `8080` by default:

 ```text
 http://RASPBERRY_PI_IP:8080
 ```

-It displays the averaged CPU temperature, raw CPU temperature, current fan PWM duty cycle, and the time of the latest sample.
-The same data is available as JSON at `/api/status`.
+It shows live temperatures, fan PWM, session history, top CPU-consuming processes, and Docker Compose service statistics.
+The fan can be switched between automatic PID control and manual `0%`–`100%` PWM control.
+Entering manual mode always starts at `0%`.

+The PID panel is currently display-only; values remain configured in `config/fanpid.toml`.
+The Docker panel requires local Docker CLI access and stays empty when Docker is unavailable.

-The dashboard currently has no authentication.
+The dashboard currently has no authentication and includes fan-control operations.
 Keep it on a trusted local network and do not expose it directly to the internet.

 ## Uninstallation